One2r/chatroom/README.md

 # chatroot

-This sample is about using WebSocket to build a web-based chat room based on beego.
+chatroot is about using WebSocket to build a web-based chat room based on beego.

 ## Installation